 SOAK NASTURTIUM and morning glory seeds overnight, then sow.
 Zinnias and marigolds and other familiar summery annuals can be direct sown now, or start in cellpacks and set them out after a month to six weeks.

 IF TULIPS WERE WEAK-BLOOMING this year, bulbs may be exhausted.
 Tulips are less perennial than, say, daffodils (though even those can get exhausted or overcrowded, too).
-If spent, lift tulips and order new now.
-Order bulbs this month to take advantage of industry discounts (see Sources in right-hand sidebar of every page for bulb vendors).
+If spent, lift tulips and make a list of what you will order fresh, placing markers in the garden to note where to plant what in fall.

 TAKE ADVANTAGE of any bouts of cooler, moister weather to divide and move perennials.
 Water in well, and keep an eye out all season to watch that they don’t stress.